-Public and private intercity bus operators provide service throughout Texas; however, because of diminished populations in rural areas, many of these companies do not operate routes through the most remote areas of Texas.
-The intercity bus and Amtrak network through Texas is illustrated in Figure 2.
+Public and private intercity bus operators provide service throughout Texas; because of diminished populations in rural areas, many of these companies do not operate routes through the most remote areas of Texas.
+Figure 2 illustrates the intercity bus and Amtrak network through Texas.

 Figure 2.
-Texas Intercity Bus and Amtrak Network
+Texas Intercity Bus and Amtrak Network.

-With the decline in rural intercity bus passenger service in Texas, rural package delivery service provided by intercity bus operators will also decline-coaches that provide passenger service transport packages to the same destinations; therefore, if passenger service is discontinued, package service is cancelled by default.
+With the decline in rural intercity bus passenger service in Texas, rural package delivery service provided by intercity bus operators will also decline.
+Coaches that provide passenger service transport packages to the same destinations, so if passenger service is discontinued, package service is cancelled by default.

 Thirty-seven rural transit agencies serve the residents of Texas and operate in all counties except Newton and Chambers in southeast Texas (see Figure 3).
 All rural transit agencies operate demand-response service or flexible route service that transports passengers to their door.
 The connections that rural transit agencies provide will become even more critical in the future as intercity bus carriers reduce service in response to diminished demand.
 These rural transit connections have the potential to augment/replace lost passenger and package delivery service.

-Figure 3 Texas Rural Transit Districts
+Figure 3.
+Texas Rural Transit Agencies.